 This month, therefore, I encourage you to reflect with care and keenness on your practice of Gurumayi’s Message for 2018.
 If your sadhana over this past year feels like too vast an expanse to tread back over, then start with a single moment—one in which you are certain that you relished your own good company; you tasted what Gurumayi has so beautifully termed satyarasa, the ambrosia of the Truth.
 Remember what that moment was like, the texture of it, its specific feel and flavor.
 And then observe where your reflection takes you, the initial mental exercise, the precise act of pinpointing memory, leading to remembrance—to satsang itself, and to what naturally follows.

 For support in your reflection and practice, you may turn to the Siddha Yoga path website.
 In November the website will feature the now-annual gallery of words for gratitude, a new word with accompanying audio posted each day of the month.
-There will be compilations of some of the many teachings, commentaries, and images you have studied throughout the year—a virtual walk-through, if you will, of highlights of Siddha Yoga sadhana in 2018.
-And there will be a very special animation illustrating some of the many qualities and sadhana tools related to this year’s Message.
+There will, moreover, be compilations of some of the many teachings, commentaries, and images you have studied throughout the year—a virtual walk-through, if you will, of highlights of Siddha Yoga sadhana in 2018.

 In India, this November is also the month of Deepavali (or Divali), the festival of lights.
 It is a holiday that we observe on the Siddha Yoga path as well, the dancing flames in diya lamps symbolic of the divine light of the Self, its triumph and endurance through all cycles of time and fluctuations of this universe.
 There will be related stories, photo galleries, and music on the website around the time of the festival (November 4 through 8).